hashicorp/boundary-reference-architecture/deployment/kube/README.md

 $ terraform apply -target module.kubernetes
 ```

-Expose all 3 Boundary services running on minikube, on your local host using `kubectl port-forward` (you'll
+use minikube tunnel or expose all 3 Boundary services running on minikube, on your local host using `kubectl port-forward` (you'll
 need to do this in 3 separate long running shells):

 ```